 If a car isn’t an option, then the trains in Italy are efficient and reasonably priced.

-Polignano A Mare – Puglia region
+Views from Polignano A Mare (Puglia)

 For some locals, their home is a Trulli, a building made of limestone with dry stone walls and a conical roof.
 Certainly, one way to clear the land of rocks.

 Today Alberobello town is designated as a UNESCO site.

-If you have you ever wanted to visit a cave dwelling, then Matera until 1952 was just that.
-It was here the locals carved out homes in the rock of the hills and ravines, many centuries ago.
+If you have ever wanted to visit a cave-dwelling, then Matera until 1952 was just that.
+The locals carved out homes in the rock of the hills and ravines many centuries ago.

-Being careful not to step on a snake or fall down a hole, we ventured over the rocky terrain to take a peek at some of the caves.
+Being careful not to step on a snake or fall into a hole, we ventured over the rocky terrain to peek at some caves.

-It’s here you can visit renovated caves offering accommodation, restaurants and shops.
+It’s here you can visit renovated caves offering accommodation, restaurants, and shops.
 It’s certainly a change from the 1950s squalor living conditions from the photos we found online.
 The dwellings back in those days housed the locals and their livestock too.

 Matera is composed of two Sassi – Sassi Barisano and Sassi Cavesoco.
-Both areas give you an idea of what the living conditions were like and how the caves have been transformed into modern day living.
+Both areas give you an idea of what the living conditions were like and how the caves have been transformed into modern-day living.

-It is worthwhile visiting Casa Grotta di Vico Solitario to get a perspective on the layout of a cave dwelling.
+It is worthwhile visiting Casa Grotta di Vico Solitario to get a perspective on the layout of a cave-dwelling.
 And if you have time, a visit to Casa Noha offers you a multimedia perspective of cave living put together by two local families.